darrenjaworski/multiplayer-chess/PROJECT_PLAN.md

     - reset game
     - ✅ show player in check
     - ✅ show player's turn
-  - number of players setup
+  - ✅ number of players setup
     - ✅ start screen
-    - one player vs computer
     - ✅ two players on same browser window
-    - board and piece styling
     - ✅ game modes
       - ✅ unlimited time
       - ✅ presets with 5, 10 or 15 min
         - ✅ clock ticks down on player line
         - ✅ handle time run out
-- 🟡 show history of moves from game
+- ✅ show history of moves from game
   - ✅ show all moves listed out for a game
   - ✅ show ticker above game that displays pgn
-  - ability to show historical games from start to finish
-    - backwards and fowards buttons to go move by move through game
-    - play button to animate through game move by move
 - chess match against AI
   - computer does random move
   - computer does simplistic algorithm to determine move